 Revelation 11:9 “And they of the people and kindreds and tongues and nations shall see their dead bodies three days and an half, and shall not suffer their dead bodies to be put in graves.”

-Their dead bodies three days and a half - 1 day in Bible prophecy equals 1 year, thus we have a time period of three and a half years, in which, the Bible was to be put to death.
+Their dead bodies three days and a half - In harmony with the principle of prophetic interpretation, 1 day in Bible prophecy equals 1 year, thus we have a time period of three and a half years in which the Bible was to be put to death.
 The Papacy suppressed and obscured the Bible but France killed it.

 “The world for the first time heard an assembly of men, born and educated in civilization, and assuming the right to govern one of the finest of the European nations, uplift their united voice to deny the most solemn truth which man's soul receives, and renounce unanimously the belief and worship of a Deity.”
 Sir Walter Scott, Life of Napoleon, vol. 1, ch.
 17.